MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

+- **ActualRehearseBootTimeInMs** – This is the actual time taken for the connections to be created.

+- **AdaptationTextSize** – This is the size of the text that is send to service.

 - **AuthDurationInMs** – This is the time taken in milliseconds for authentication (refresh the auth token).

 - **AuthError** – This describes the authentication error that occurred (if at all).